aiven/aiven-docs/docs/integrations/google-bigquery.md

 ### Step 1.
 Create integration endpoints

-To create a new integration endpoint that can be used to connect to a BigQuery service, use the
+To create an integration endpoint that can be used to connect to a BigQuery service, use the
 [avn service integration-endpoint-create](/docs/tools/cli/service/integration#avn_service_integration_endpoint_create) command with the required parameters.